KnHoehn/JavaTextBasedGame/README.md

 <img width="240" height="76" alt="image" src="https://github.com/user-attachments/assets/6d897ca5-8346-4eb3-8ee5-ef56e62e9cc1" />

-If you get stuck i your playthrough, here are the maps for the different themes:
+If you get stuck during your playthrough, here are the maps for the different themes:

 Map of the Space theme: